Sport climbing at the 2024 Summer Olympics – Qualification

-This article details the qualifying phase for sport climbing at the 2024 Summer Olympics.
-A total of 68 climbers, with an equal distribution between men and women, will compete across two separate disciplines at these Games for the first time, namely the boulder-and-lead combined and the speed.
+In qualifying for the 2024 Summer Olympics, a total of 68 climbers, with an equal distribution between men and women, were to compete across two separate competition climbing disciplines at these Games for the first time, namely: a unique competition bouldering-and-competition lead climbing combined event, and a separate competition speed climbing event.

 Qualification summary

 Boulder and lead combined

-A total of 40 climbers (twenty per gender) will compete in the men's and women's boulder-and-lead combined event for Paris 2024.
-Each NOC could only send a maximum of four climbers with an equal split between men and women.
+A total of 40 climbers (twenty per gender) will compete in the men's and women's competition bouldering-and-competition lead climbing combined event for Paris 2024.
+Each National Olympic Committees (NOC) could only send a maximum of four climbers with an equal split between men and women.
 Quota places are allocated to the athletes by name.
 These qualification spots will be awarded as follows: